 Paramedics are often the first contacts for a patient and provide emergency health care and transport.

-Gain a strong foundation in clinical and paramedic sciences.
+This program will provide you with a strong foundation in clinical sciences and paramedicine.
 You’ll explore all areas of paramedic practice including human pathophysiology, behavioural health, pharmacology, clinical leadership, and legal and ethical practice.

-Our program is delivered by experienced paramedics to provide you with clinical knowledge, skills and practice.
+Our program is delivered by experienced paramedics and other professionals to provide you with clinical knowledge, skills and practice.
 Gain hands-on experience through real-life simulations in our specialised paramedic labs.
-From your first year, you’ll complete 12 weeks of clinical placements with the Queensland Ambulance Service and with an additional 2 weeks of clinical placement in other health care facilities to give you the extra knowledge and experience to confidently start working on road.
-You may be required to undertake some of your clinical placements outside the region or in a rural area within Queensland.
+From your first year you will complete clinical placements with the Queensland Ambulance Service (number of weeks is dependent on availability, previously 15 weeks).
+You will be required to undertake some of your clinical placements outside the Sunshine Coast region or in a rural area within Queensland.

 To be eligible to commence clinical placement you must provide evidence of having met all mandatory requirements by the Friday of Week 13 of Semester 1.
 Failure to do so will prevent you from commencing Clinical Placement and will delay the completion of your studies.

-You will be required to purchase the student paramedic uniform which includes shirt, trousers, boots, belt, personal protective equipment and soft shell jacket before going on placement.
-The approximate cost of the full uniform set is $550.
+You will be required to purchase the student paramedic uniform (which includes shirt, trousers, boots, belt, personal protective equipment and soft shell jacket) before going on placement.
+The approximate cost of the full uniform set is up to $600.
 You will also be required to purchase other items of personal medical equipment such as a stethoscope and sphygmomanometer.

 Ambulance paramedic, pre-hospital emergency care, aeromedical, rescue and retrieval, remote and rural healthcare, clinical education.